AntonioHNS/Instagram-login/README.md

 # Instagram login page

-Clone of Instagram's web login page using HTML and CSS.
+Responsive clone of Instagram's web login page using HTML and CSS.